OneZx/English/Oral English/level 3/Unit-1 Part-2.md

 #### Seasons & Weather

-1. Winter is a cold season, because the sun is at It's lowest point in the sky
+1. Winter is the coldest season because the sun is at its lowest point in the sky
-2. Winter sports include skiing and ice skating.
+2. `Winter sports include skiing and ice skating.`
-3. Summer is a hot season, because the sun is at it's hightest point in the sky.
+3. Summer is a hottest season, because the sun is at its hightest point in the sky.
-4. Many people like to go swimming in the summer because the hot weather.
+4. Many people like to go swimming in the summer because of the hot weather.
 5. Spring is the season when the weather gets warmer each day.
-6. For many animals, new life begins in the spring.
+6. `For many animals, new life begins in the spring.`
-7. Autom is the season when the weather begins to cool and the day begins the shorten
+7. Autumn is the season when the weather begins to cool and the days begin to shorten.
 8. Autumn is when trees turn many colors and leaves fall to the ground.
-9. rainning season is the season when some countries get most rain for
+9. Rainy season is the season when some countries get most of their rainfall.
-10. raining season usually last for one or two month
+10. Rainy season usually lasts for one or two months.

+#### Missing the Flight

+- M: Hi, I'm sorry to be late.
+- W: What happened?
+You were supposed to be here an hour ago.
+- M: Yes, I know, but I missed my flight.
+- W: You missed your flight?
+How did that happen?
+- M: I got on the wrong bus this morning, so I was late to the airport.
+By the time I arrived, the gate was closed.
+- W: What did you do then?
+- M: I had to rebook my flight and get on the waiting list.
+- W: Oh, that's too bad, At least you got here.
+- M: Yes, It wasn't easy getting on the next flight.
+I had to run to the gate.
+- W: This kind of thing happens a lot lately.
+Last week I missed a flight, too.

+---

+- M: What happened?
+- W: There was a traffic accident near the airport.
+- M: You were driving?
+- W: No, I wasn't.
+I was in a taxi.
+But it took a long time to get to the airport.
+The traffic was stopped for nearly 15 minutes.
+- W: By the time I got there, It was too late to get on the flight.
+The next flight wasn't for another 3 hours, so it was a long wait.
+From now on, I'll try to get to the ariport much earlier.
+- M: Me too.

+#### A Going Away Party